Artisan Scholarship and Mentor Program

 Following are the qualifications for the Artisan Scholarship and Mentor Program:

-- You must be a first-time Craft Lake City DIY Festival exhibitor.
+- You must be an individual first-time Craft Lake City DIY Festival exhibitor.
 You may apply for the scholarship if you have applied to but have not yet exhibited at the Festival.

 - Your annual household income must fall below the 50% AMI (Area Median Income) bracket of your county of residence.
 Refer to this chart.
 For example, if you live in Salt Lake County, your annual household income must be $36,100 or less to qualify for the program.